dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmMaxAccessTimeStaleness:

-    :ref:`Maximum Access Time Staleness <dcmMaxAccessTimeStaleness>`",string,"Maximal staleness of recorded study accession time in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Maximum Access Time Staleness <dcmMaxAccessTimeStaleness>`",string,"Maximal staleness of recorded study accession time in ISO-8601 duration format PnDTnHnMnS.
 Update of the access time disabled, if absent.

     (dcmMaxAccessTimeStaleness)"
     "
     .. _dcmAECacheStaleTimeout:

-    :ref:`AE Cache Stale Timeout <dcmAECacheStaleTimeout>`",string,"Maximal staleness of cached AE in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`AE Cache Stale Timeout <dcmAECacheStaleTimeout>`",string,"Maximal staleness of cached AE in ISO-8601 duration format PnDTnHnMnS.
 If absent, cached AE entries will not be refetched from LDAP.

     (dcmAECacheStaleTimeout)"
     "
     .. _dcmLeadingCFindSCPQueryCacheStaleTimeout:

-    :ref:`Leading C-Find SCP Query Cache Stale Timeout <dcmLeadingCFindSCPQueryCacheStaleTimeout>`",string,"Maximal staleness of cached Patient and Study attributes fetched from leading C-Find SCP in ISO-8601 duration format PnDTnHnMn.nS.
+    :ref:`Leading C-Find SCP Query Cache Stale Timeout <dcmLeadingCFindSCPQueryCacheStaleTimeout>`",string,"Maximal staleness of cached Patient and Study attributes fetched from leading C-Find SCP in ISO-8601 duration format PnDTnHnMnS.
 If absent, cache Study attributes are only removed on reaching the maximal cache size.

     (dcmLeadingCFindSCPQueryCacheStaleTimeout)"
     "